Benefits of Owning a Home vs Renting: Investing in Yourself

 Sound too good to be true?
 It's not.
 There are loan programs and government assistance programs that can get qualified home buyers into a home with a zero dollar down payment.
 Now, that does not necessarily include closing costs, so keep that in mind.
 Programs vary by lender and borrowers must meet certain requirements.
 Yet, if you're looking to buy a home with no down payment, look at a VA loan (for veterans, active duty military, military spouses), a USDA loan, or the Chenoa Fund.

 5. Gift money can be used as a down payment

 That $25 check from Grandma is always a nice little birthday gift.
 Now what if Grandma, or any family member, could gift you just a bit more.
 Something that can add up and be used toward down payment on your own home.
 Is that even a thing?
 Believe it or not -- using gift money for down payment is allowed.
 The amount you’re eligible to receive depends on your loan program.
 There’s a good chance you may have to come up with your own money to help cover the cost of down payment, but it's a heck of a lot less than you'd need to come up with on your own.

 6. Gain equity as property values continue to rise

 Home values have risen and are expected to continue rising in the future, making homeownership a profitable long-term investment.
-Per The Denver Post, U.S. home prices rose more than 3% in 2019 through October.
+In the past year alone, home prices have risen 13.2%.
 Why does this matter?
 Because increasing property values mean that the money you spend on your home will provide significant returns in the long run.
 And, every time you make a mortgage payment, a portion of that payment pays your loan down each month, giving you more equity in the home.

 7. Higher loan amounts